Jpt5832/DoBot_PSU_Scripts_Python/README.md

 ## How to run Scripts
 1. cd ~/DoBot_PSU_Scripts_Python
-2. source ~/dobot-venv/bin/activate (THIS IS IMPORTANT AND MUST BE RAN BEFORE ANY SCRIPTS; already installed on computers)
+2. source ~/dobot-venv/bin/activate (THIS IS IMPORTANT AND MUST BE RAN EVERY SESSION (Only run once) BEFORE ANY SCRIPTS)
 3. python3 ~/dobot_gui.py (use whatever script file name here)

 ## Scripts Included
 1. dobot_test.py: This is a very basic script to test small movement (only one or two moves for the robot)
 2. dobot_loop.py: This loops what dobot_test.py does
-3. dobot_keyboard.py: This script allows you to control the robot via the keyboard (main keys are WASD, others: R,E,F,Z)
+3. dobot_keyboard.py: This script allows the user to control the robot via the keyboard (main keys are WASD, others: R,E,F,Z)
 4. dobot_gui.py: This scripts allows the user to manually move the robot via a GUI

 ## Authors